 Perl is the busy bee, communicating via it's cryptic bee dance, not so easy to understand for beginners.
 This is a conglomeration of Perl topics I come across over time.

 PHP is the elephant on the servers, the ubiquitous friendly working beast for heavy load.
 As opposed to it's siblings in the wilderness, PHP on the servers is not threatened with extinction.
 (Chapter is pretty empty yet.)

-PowerShell is given the unicorn.
-PoSh is meant the secret weapon for all (Windows) administrative tasks and more.
-It lives only in certain areas of the world.
-(Chapter is pretty empty yet.)
+PowerShell is given the unicorn .
+PoSh is meant the secret weapon for all Windows administrative tasks and more.
+The unicorn lives only in certain areas of the world.
+(The chapters are pretty empty yet.)

 Python has a python as it's animal.
 (Chapter is empty yet.)

 The Ruby logo is usually a red gem.
 Wanting an animal here, we choose a shiny red lady bug.
 (Chapter is pretty empty yet.)

 SQL is the squirrel.
 It is hard-working to collect and store countless nuts (records) before the winter.
 And astonishingly, if the winter is over (when the user comes back later), it finds all the nuts again.
 (Not much inside this chapter yet.)